Brewing Beer with Deep Norwegian Roots

-International, but rooted locally
+International, but Rooted Locally

 He has had a passion for brewing for a long time.
 Oh, and travelling.